The Good, the Bad, and the not-so Ugly of Credit Booms: Capital Allocation and Financial Constraints

 Date Written: May 24, 2021

-We provide international empirical evidence that periods of rapid expansion in credit — credit booms — lead to a tradeoff between a relaxation of financial constraints and a worsening of capital allocation.
-This tradeoff is stronger across small, financially constrained, and more innovative firms, as well as for firms in less tangible industries.
-In advanced economies the misallocation effect is stronger than the relaxation of financial constraints, and the opposite is true among emerging markets.
-Credit booms with larger capital misallocation are associated with a higher probability of experiencing a banking crisis and with poor economic and financial performance after the boom.
+We provide international empirical evidence that periods of rapid expansion in credit—credit booms—lead to a tradeoff between a relaxation of financial constraints and a worsening of capital allocation.
+This tradeoff is stronger across small, financially constrained, and more innovative firms, as well as for firms in less tangible and more opaque industries.
+While the misallocation effect is similar for firms located in countries with different levels of income and financial development, firms in poorer and less financially developed countries enjoy a greater relaxation of financial constraints.
+Credit booms with higher capital misallocation are associated with a higher probability of experiencing a banking crisis and with poor economic and financial performance after the boom.

 Keywords: Credit Boom, Capital Allocation, Financially Constrained Firms